aimeric/jquery-link-checker/README.md

-# Jquery (Broken) Link Checker
+# jQuery (Broken) Link Checker
-jQuery Link Checker checks broken links, internal links, external links and anchor links
+jQuery Link Checker checks broken links, internal links, external links and anchor links.
+It automatically checks all your links, adds target or nofollow attributes, add a class and more.
+Please see options for all available settings.

 ## Usage
 1. Include jQuery